litlabproductions/game-of-life/README.md

       * Allows for the full range of 64-bit integer values to be used as coordinates<br>i.e. Between **-9,223,372,036,854,775,808** *and* **9,223,372,036,854,775,807**
 ![output00](https://user-images.githubusercontent.com/34845402/183555785-e2631a78-786f-4224-8c97-dd1acfebb8ad.png)&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 ![output01](https://user-images.githubusercontent.com/34845402/183555788-31f3ef4b-f9ce-4941-8c1a-5b37043b9af0.png)
+      * A Blinker Oscillator with coordinate values very close to the minimum value allowed in 64 bit integer space
 <br>